Compositionality of Rewriting Rules with Conditions: Compositional associative Sesqui-Pushout rewriting with conditions

-\end{itemize} \end{theorem} \begin{proof} For the part of the proof pertaining to the concurrency of SqPO-type rules without application conditions, we will follow the strategy presented in~\cite{nbSqPO2019} (where slightly stronger conditions than the ones required according to Assumption~\ref{as:SqPO} were made, i.e.\ in~\cite{nbSqPO2019} $\bfC$ was assumed to be adhesive).
+\end{itemize} \end{theorem} \begin{proof} For the part of the proof pertaining to the concurrency of SqPO-type rules without application conditions, we will follow the strategy presented in~\cite{nbSqPO2019} (where slightly stronger conditions than the ones required according to Assumption~\ref{as:SqPO} were made, i.e.\ in~\cite{nbSqPO2019} $\bfC$ was assumed to be adhesive, whence the re-derivation here in the $\cM$-adhesive setting).